fengguan/research/README.md

 # research
-A tack and future plan of self-satisfication
+A track and future plan of self-satisfication